bernatsampera/Forge-React-Viewer/README.md

 # Forge-React-Viewer
-Web application to convert rvt files and view them using Autodesk Forge API
+Web application to view rvt using the Autodesk Forge API

 # Installation and usage for development